-The Web RAID Management Interface (WebGUI), is a simple, and intuitive web-based management tool available for Windows and Linux operating systems.
+The Web RAID Management Interface (WebGUI), is a simple, and intuitive web-based management tool available for Windows /Linux /Mac operating systems.
 It is an ideal interface for customers unfamiliar with RAID technology.
 The Wizard-like Quick Configuration menu allows even the most novice user to get everything up and running with a few simple clicks.
 Experienced users can fine tune configurations for specific applications using the Advanced Options menu.

 The CLI (command line interface) is a powerful, text-only management interface designed for advanced users and professional administrators.
 The universal command lines work with any platform, and are shared across our entire product line.
-Comprehensive user guides are available for the CLI, and are included with the most recent product updates available from the SSD7101A-1 / 7120 / 7103/7202 / 7204 / 6540 / 6540 M / 7184 / 7104 / 7505 / 7140 / 7540 / 7580 / 7502 / 7540L Software Updates webpage.
+Comprehensive user guides are available for the CLI, and are included with the most recent product updates available from the Software Updates section of the product category webpages.